 Getting a new tattoo involves breaking the skin surface so there is always a potential risk for infection to occur afterwards.
 You must treat your tattoo as a wound initially and it is important that this advice is followed so that the infection risk is minimal.

 - Avoid unnecessary touching, scratching or picking of the new tattoo site to reduce the risk of introducing infection;

 - Always wash and dry your hands before and after handling a new tattoo site;

 - Your new tattoo will consist of an area of tiny skin breaks, caused by the tattooing needles, so it should be kept covered afterwards for at least an hour using the sterile, non-adherent dressing, applied by your practitioner.
 This dressing is only intended to get you home without the treated area catching on clothing, or being exposed to the air (unless we use Dermalize Protective Tattoo Film, please see additional instructions on that below) .
-The dressing will also help to stop any bleeding/fluid oozing, but you must remove it before it dries on the treated area;
+The dressing will also help to stop any bleeding/fluid oozing, but you must remove it when you get home (max 5 hours);

-- After removal of that dressing, gently wash the tattoo site with warm tap water and pay dry with a clean hand towel or tissue.
+- After removal of that dressing, gently wash the tattoo site with warm tap water and pat dry with a clean paper towel.
 Do not rub or skin will become irritated;

 - If possible, shower rather than bathe whilst the tattoo is healing so that unnecessary water exposure is prevented;

 - Do not use skin products on the treated area that have not been recommended by us or your GP or are not intended for open wound healing.
 You need to apply tattoo aftercare cream 2-3 times a day to assist healing and prevent skin cracking, but avoid petroleum based creams as they may affect the colour of the treated area.
-There is generally no need to use any other skin creams/antiseptic products and you should not share skin products with others;
+You should not share skin products with others;

 - After approximately two weeks, any scabbing should have gone and been replaced with new, intact skin.
 The area should be completely healed in a further 10-14 days;